 Hilary D. Kehn GBEGEAH

 Hilary K.D.
-Gbegeah is the Senior Project Officer, ABIC/Coordinator at the Chief Suah Koko Centre in Suakoko, Bong County.
+Gbegeah is a Project Officer, ABIC/Coordinator at the Chief Suah Koko Centre in Suakoko, Bong County.
 He has served in several progressive project implementing capacities and administration with 7 years of experience.
 He holds Bachelor of Arts Degree in Sociology from the African Methodist Episcopal University, Camp Johnson Road, Monrovia, Liberia.

 He earned a Certificate in Tropical Agro-Tourism Development and Planning for Developing Countries, from Haikou, Hainan Province, China.
 He also earned a Certificate in Project Management from the Access Training Institute, Duport Road Junction, Monrovia, Liberia.